CalvinPVIII/dar-condition-creator/README.md

 - ~~Maybe rework the PluginItems checkboxes to be more like the RaceSelection checkboxes~~
 - Styling:
   - Weapon Types
-  - Drop downs in side menu
+  - ~~Drop downs in side menu~~
   - Home screen
   - Item selection?
+    - Rework item selection to support images?
   - Change app icon

 ### Known bugs